RohanaHarsha/project-2/README.md

-Project-2
+## Project-2

 Welcome to the project-2 !
-This project is designed to be easy to set up and run for both development and testing.
+This project is designed to be easy to set up and run for development

 ## Table of Contents
 - [Overview](#overview)